Visiting Kefalonia, essential information

 By plane

 Kefalonia has an international airport (EFL ) called “Anna Pollatou”.
-This connects the island with other Greek airports such as Athens, Zakynthos and Preveza, as well as a number of international connections during the tourist season.
+This connects the island with other Greek airports such as Athens, Zakynthos and Preveza.
+There is also international connections during the tourist season.
 Kefalonia is about 1 hour’s flight from Athens.

-We regularly use the Aegean airline to look at different flights.
-Easy to use and in French, it also has the advantage of real customer service.
+We regularly use the Aegean airlines website to look at different flights.

 By ferry